mwouts/jupytext/README.md

 The animated GIF below demonstrates the same notebook with three different extensions
 - Original `.ipynb` file, in JSON format (5.5MB).
 Not adapted to text editors, but great for use in Jupyter, and also a perfect support for sharing your work.
 GitHub has full support for displaying notebooks and their outputs.
 - Paired python script (`.py`, 2.2KB).
-An excellent format for developing Jupyter notebooks with complex code: code is easily **refactored**. **Navigating** through **code** and **documentation** is easier than in Jupyter.
+An excellent format for developing Jupyter notebooks with complex code: code is easily refactored.
+Navigating through code and documentation is easier than in Jupyter.
 Step by step execution and breakpoints are accessible.
-Notebooks as python scripts are, in our opinion, the best candidate for **versioning** and **collaborating** on Jupyter notebooks - for sure you already have lots of practice on collaborating on simple scripts with Git, right?
+Notebooks as python scripts are, in our opinion, the best candidate for versioning and collaborating on Jupyter notebooks - for sure you already have lots of practice on collaborating on simple scripts with Git, right?
 And when you're done with developping, you just need to refresh the notebook in Jupyter, run it all, save and share!
 - Paired markdown document (`.md`, 2.2KB).
 An excellent format for developing documentation with few code samples.

 ![](https://raw.githubusercontent.com/mwouts/jupytext/master/img/jupyter_python_markdown.gif)